BadRat-in/CleanX/README.md

-# cleanx
+# CleanX

-A new Flutter project.
+A developer-first cleaning utility for macOS, built with Flutter.

 ## Getting Started